Sahil-R-Kale/Clash-Free/README.md

 # ClashFree

 ClashFree is an automatic timetable builder and validation tool that provides a user friendly workspace to design schedules in a robust way.

-Key functionalities and features include:
+## Key functionalities and features

 * Drag and drop UI which allows speedy modifications in the schedule, without requiring manual input of long names!
 * Clashes between resources can be validated with a single button click, allowing the human scheduler to focus on more important aspects of timetable design.